(Updated March 2021)

 Whether in writing or by telephone, there is no need to give detailed or deeply apologetic reasons for declining an offer.
 It is sufficient to state simply, and very politely, that you really appreciate the firm’s interest in you, and that the decision was a difficult one, but that you have decided that another firm would be a better option for you.
 You need not volunteer the name of the place you will be working, but you may if you wish, and sometimes firms do inquire.
 This is usually out of simple curiosity (firms are interested, for their recruiting efforts, in where students who decline their offers end up); the usual reaction is to wish you well there.

 We encourage you to consult a CDO Attorney-Counselor with any questions about responding to an offer.
-You should definitely contact us as soon as you receive a second offer so we can assist you in deciding between them.
+You should definitely contact us as soon as you receive an offer so we can assist you in your decision-making.

-- Offers extended by employers to students who were not previously employed by them automatically expire 28 days after the date of the offer letter, or on December 30th, whichever comes first.
+- Offers extended by employers to students expire 21 days after the last day of EIW or 14 days after the date of the offer letter, whichever is later.

-In addition to the NALP Principles and Standards, the Bay Area Legal Recruiters Association (BALRA), an organization comprised of local law schools and legal employers, has issued a set of guidelines governing interviewing and transcripts.
+In addition to our guidelines, the Bay Area Legal Recruitment Association (BALRA), an organization comprised of local law schools and legal employers, has issued a set of guidelines governing interviewing and transcripts.
 (BALRA also issued a set of guidelines related to travel reimbursement, which do not apply to Berkeley Law students because they are not incurring any reimbursable travel costs to interview with Bay Area firms; nonetheless they provide an illustrative example of reimbursable policies that you may encounter elsewhere).
 The transcripts provision states, among other things, that BALRA member employers require a copy of a student’s transcripts in order to consider the candidate file complete.